admindatahandbook/book/v1.0-rc4/index.md

 *Josh Lerner (Harvard Business School)*
 *Leslie Jeng (Private Capital Research Institute)*
 *Therese Juneau (Private Capital Research Institute)*
-<div id="citationLink"> <a href="#" onclick="toggleCitation()"><span id="citationButton"> Cite this chapter. </span> </a> </div><div id="myCitation" style="display: none;">Josh Lerner, Leslie Jeng, and Therese Juneau.
+<div id="citationLink"> <a href="#" onclick="toggleCitation()"><span id="citationButton"> Show citation to this chapter. </span> </a> </div><div id="myCitation" style="display: none;">Josh Lerner, Leslie Jeng, and Therese Juneau.
 2020. "<span id="chapTitle">Title</span>."
 In: Cole, Dhaliwal, Sautmann, and Vilhuber (eds), *Handbook on Using Administrative Data for Research and Evidence-based Policy*.
 Accessed at <span id="thisURL"></span> on <span id="todayDate"></span>.</div>

 ## Summary

 The Private Capital Research Institute (PCRI) is a non-profit corporation that seeks to understand the fundamental economics of private capital.[^pcri2] A wide variety of forms of private capital are examined, including angel investors, venture capital and private equity organizations, and public providers of private capital (e.g., sovereign wealth funds).

-The PCRI grew out of a multi-year research initiative sponsored by the World Economic Forum that studied the economic impact of private equity [@gurung2008].[^pcri3] The PCRI received initial support from the Ewing Marion Kauffman Foundation and continues to be funded through grants and strategic relationships.
+The PCRI grew out of a multi-year research initiative sponsored by the World Economic Forum that studied the economic impact of private equity.[^pcri3] The PCRI received initial support from the Ewing Marion Kauffman Foundation and continues to be funded through grants and strategic relationships.

-The principal activities of the PCRI are (a) build data sets related to private capital that can be made available to researchers for analysis (See Appendix A for the PCRI database summary information), (b) build up a community of scholars and sponsor independent academic research on the nature and effects of private capital, and (c) disseminate the findings of this research to policymakers and the public at large to foster deeper understanding of the role that private capital plays in the economy and society.
+The principal activities of the PCRI are (a) build data sets related to private capital that can be made available to researchers for analysis[^pcri3b], (b) build up a community of scholars and sponsor independent academic research on the nature and effects of private capital, and (c) disseminate the findings of this research to policymakers and the public at large to foster deeper understanding of the role that private capital plays in the economy and society.

 The PCRI collects data from commercial data vendors as well as the private equity firms themselves.
 In addition, the PCRI collects data from primary sources, such as publicly available filings.
 One of the more recent projects is the gathering of public filings called +Certificates_of_Incorporation| (CoIs) from states of incorporation.